Justin Adam: Geary Lane

-Adam, along with his partner Jason Pollard, spearheaded the branding, creative direction, curation of content, and programming during Geary Lane music venue's inaugural year.
+Adam, along with his partner Jason Pollard under their experimental production collective Man Finds Fire, spearheaded the branding, creative direction, curation of content, and programming during Geary Lane music venue's inaugural year.
 The venue garnered significant press attention for its efforts.

 Toquefest Film and Music Festival

-Toquefest Film and Music Festival was an outdoor originally created as an alternative to the Vancouver International Film Festival.
+Toquefest Film and Music Festival was an outdoor event originally created as an alternative to the Vancouver International Film Festival.
 Adam developed the festival from scratch, garnering attention from the media and securing a partnership and sponsorship from the National Film Board.
 The NFB provided exclusive content for the festival each year.

 Birdband

 Birdband was a music side project undertaken by Adam in the noise and punk scene in Vancouver.
-Performing as a solo act, Adam improvised with a single unaffected electric guitar and a loop pedal.
-During performances, he would occasionally wear masks to experiment with identity.
-One notable performance took place at the Western Front, and the event was recorded and is archived.